-Wellington Street east of Spadina has an important relationship to Clarence Square elevating its status to a special street.
-For the most part however, Wellington to the east serves primarily as a transportation corridor with one-way traffic flowing west.
-Similar to Richmond and Adelaide, it is dominated by traffic, with narrow sidewalks that are, for the most part, without trees.
+should be reconstructed providing adequate space for street tree planting, a generous promenade scale sidewalk on either side and space for outdoor cafes.
+There should also be provision for pedestrian lighting and public art that it is dominated by traffic, with narrow sidewalks that are, for the most part, without trees.
 The proposal to provide a pedestrian connection at Spadina provides a strong case for adding bicycle lanes on Wellington both east and west of Spadina.
 Street trees should be added along the street edge and the current sidewalk width protected if bicycle lanes are added to the street.